citp/privacy-policy-historical/p/pr/pro/productreview.com.au.md

-> *The following text is extracted and transformed from the productreview.com.au privacy policy that was archived on 2016-06-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160609044740id_/http%3A//www.productreview.com.au/i/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the productreview.com.au privacy policy that was archived on 2016-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161229045920id_/http%3A//www.productreview.com.au/i/privacy.html) for the most accurate reproduction.*

 # Privacy Policy - ProductReview.com.au

-20 May 2014
+12 December 2016

 ##### Protecting your privacy